AxelBrinck/MaximumReadingSpeed/readme.md

 But the down-side is that is not very friendly to use.
 You may want to stick with 64-bit or another primitive as your only type in your stream.

-Still, worth the implementation if your project is IO critical.
+Still worth the implementation if your project is IO critical.
 As the main benefit of this project is a very low CPU usage with a maximum HDD speed.

 ## Notes